Aunt Em: Return to Oz (1985 film)

-Piper Laurie plays Aunt Em, portrayed as a comely, blonde woman of perhaps fifty years — a physical depiction very different from Baum's worn and greyed original character.
-This adaptation is where viewers see Aunt Em’s character fleshed out most, especially after the tornado.
+Piper Laurie plays Aunt Em, portrayed as a comely, blonde woman of perhaps fifty years — a physical depiction very different from Baum's worn and grayed original character.
+This adaptation is where viewers see Aunt Em's character fleshed out most, especially after the tornado.
 She is worried and concerned of Dorothy's talk of Oz and presses that they are going to have two mortgages, due to the missing house and their new one being built.
-She is upset at Henry’s laziness and lack of work ethic as she slaves around the farmyard.
-Aunt Em makes a comment on Dorothy not being much help to her from her lack of sleep at night, and scolds her for wasting time on Oz before taking her to shock therapy which is administered by Dr. J.B.
-Worley.
+She is upset at Henry's laziness and lack of work ethic as she slaves around the farmyard.
+Aunt Em makes a comment on Dorothy not being much help to her from her lack of sleep at night, and scolds her for wasting time on Oz before taking her to shock therapy which is administered by Dr. J. B. Worley.
 Aunt Em mentions her sister, Garnet, who has offered to lend the money to pay for Dorothy's therapy.
 Dr. Worley calls her "Mrs. Blue", which contradicts the MGM film, in which Henry's last name is Gale.
 After Dorothy's return from Oz, Aunt Em, Uncle Henry, and those with her find Dorothy on the riverbank.
 She is the one who tells Dorothy about the fire at Dr. Worley's clinic and that he perished trying to save his machines.

 In a deleted scene, there is a newspaper clipping nailed to the farmhouse currently being built.
-It is titled “GIRL SURVIVES TORNADO: DOROTHY GALE, NIECE OF EMILY AND HENRY BLUE”.
-This confirms Aunt Em and Uncle Henry’s last name to be “Blue” and implies Dorothy to be blood related to Aunt Em, not Uncle Henry.
+It is titled "GIRL SURVIVES TORNADO: DOROTHY GALE, NIECE OF EMILY AND HENRY BLUE".
+This confirms Aunt Em and Uncle Henry's last name in this film to be "Blue" and implies Dorothy to be blood related to Aunt Em, not Uncle Henry.

-It is unclear if Dorothy or Em is related to a woman named Garnet (mentioned briefly to loan money to pay for Dorothy’s hospital bill) for she says “She’s my sister’s family, not charity”.
-The “she” referencing Dorothy and the money coming from Garnet.

-In another deleted scene, when Aunt Em is at Dorothy’s bedside at the beginning, they share a moment called “painting face” in order to calm Dorothy to sleep: “Forehead: white, eyebrows: blue, cheeks: magenta”.
-She caresses each of these features on Dorothy’s face as she says the colours.
-This Aunt Em is warm, motherly, and soothing.

 Other adaptations

-She was voiced by Lurene Tuttle in 1980's Dorothy in the Land of Oz.
+She was voiced by Lurene Tuttle in the 1980 TV special Thanksgiving in the Land of Oz.

 Aunt Em was played by Queen Latifah in the ABC made-for-television movie The Muppets' Wizard of Oz where this character owned a diner.

 In the VeggieTales episode The Wonderful Wizard of Ha's, Aunt Em and her husband Uncle Henry were substituted by a father (Dad Asparagus) to retell The Prodigal Son, a biblical parable from the Gospel of Luke.

 Lucie Arnaz performed this character in The Wizard of Oz in Concert: Dreams Come True (based on the 1939 MGM film) to benefit the Children's Defense Fund.